JasaTavcar/nand2tetris/README.md

 ## Part I: Boolean logic
 nAND -> elementary gates

-Time scale:
+Time scale: 5h
-- Theory: 1h 30min
-- Implementation: 3h 30min

 ## Part II: Boolean arithmatic
-Using elementary gates to create an ALU, capable of performing the most necessary elementary operations.
+elementary gates -> ALU.

-Time scale:
+Time scale:3h 20min
-- Theory: 50min
-- Implementation: 2h 30min

 ## Part III: Memory
 Creating a 16kB RAM

-The correct implementation (a hierarchy of RAMS, where the correct register comes out through multiplexers on each level) causes each clock cycle to take two seconds, which is why I cheated a little and selected the correct register with if statements on every layer of the hierarchy.
-The "more realistic" code is still there in the comments.
+The correct (realistic) implementation (a hierarchy of RAMs, where the correct register comes out through multiplexers on each level) causes each clock cycle to take two seconds, which is why I cheated a little and selected the correct register with if statements on every layer of the hierarchy.
+The "more realistic" code is still there but commented out.

+Time scale: 4h 50min

+## Part IV: Machine language
+No programming in this part, just laying out the form of machine language and assembly for this computer platform.

-Time scale:
+Time scale: 2h 10min
-- Theory: 1h 20min
-- Implementation: 3h 30min